We may earn money or products from the companies mentioned in this post.

 Excuse me, did you think I meant that’s what I always did?

-Ok, so I had my moments just like everyone else.
+Ok, so I had my daughter moments just like everyone else.

 But.
 I learned not to get on that rollercoaster.